is a rectangular array of

 considered as an object in its own right.

-The process of bringing ideas
+is the process of bringing ideas

 or events together in